-Fortunately for me, this bout with depression was brief.
-Supportive friends and family along with a devout faith, quickly restored my need for control, ego-strength, and approval.
+Fortunately for me, this bout with reactive depression was brief.
+Supportive friends and family along with a devout faith, quickly restored my sense of control, ego-strength, and approval.
 I knew that my career was important, but periodically had to remind myself that it was equally important to lower my evocative potential, and promote at least the appearance of well-being for the sake of my family, friends, and pending job search.

 Published by Dr. Cara in the Oct.
 21st 2005 Issue of The Birmingham Business Journal

 - Center Before You Search.
 Allow yourself time to grieve.
 Every job candidate must first go through their own internal process before launching a job search campaign.
 Utilize social support to disinter the inner struggle, remain calm, and give yourself time to feel the emotions that occur when we grieve.

 - How We Think Is How We Feel.
 Don't make yourself crazy by listening to all the doom and gloom witnessed on CNN.
 The "talking heads" on TV are paid to fill air-time with depressive unemployment surveys, cold statistics, and so-called "expert" advice.
 The sky's not falling, until you think it is.
 Turn off the TV, go to the library, and check-out that best-seller you've been wanting to read, but didn't have the time to do so because you were too busy being a good corporate soldier.